Photo Gallery

 Photo from the cover of the Vietnam Helicopter Pilots Association (VHPA) Aviator Magazine, Issue 37-06, November/December, 2018

 Vietnam 1967: 1/Lt.
-Fry stands next to his UH-1C Gunship.
-This picture shows the size of the UH-1C cargo compartment, a mini-gun, and the rocket pods.
-After the takeoff with the first load of wounded, there were eight people in the cargo compartment for a time: the crew chief, gunner, five wounded, and the co-pilot.
+Fry (Lancer 3) stands next to his UH-1C Gunship.
+This picture shows the size of the UH-1C cargo compartment, a mini-gun and the rocket pods.
+The box in the doorway holds the door gunner ammunition After the takeoff with the first load of wounded, there were eight people in the cargo compartment for a time: the crew chief, gunner, five wounded, and the co-pilot.

 Command Group A/1/501st Airborne Infantry, 101st Airborne Division